-What to Serve with Potato Soup
+What to Serve with Grandma’s Creamy Ham and Potato Soup

-Potato soup is a whole meal unto itself, so you don’t need much!
+This easy ham and potato soup is a whole meal unto itself, so you don’t need much!
 A nice loaf of crusty French bread cut into thick slices is great for dipping into a creamy soup recipe.
 Traditional Saltine crackers or mini oyster crackers are great too.